c-w/ghp-import/README.md

 The `-o` option will discard any previous history and ensure that only a single commit is always pushed to the `gh-pages` branch.
 This is useful to avoid bloating the repository size and is **highly recommended**.

+The `-a` option will discard some previous commits, keeping data.
+Only commits matching current commit message are discarded ("Update documentation" if `-m` option is not set).
+This is useful to avoid bloating the repository size but without discarding any data.
+Similar to `-o` but without data loss.

 You can specify a different branch with `-b`.
 This is useful for user and organization page, which are served from the `master` branch.